 The implementation of ZENworks Configuration Management has enabled the Maidstone and Tunbridge Wells NHS Trust to complete the first stage of its project to build a consistent operating environment at the new Tunbridge Wells Hospital.

-"Using ZENworks Configuration Management, we were able to standardise and deploy 450 desktops to the new Tunbridge Wells hospital in just four weeks," said Wyndham-Lewis.
+"Using ZENworks Configuration Management, we were able to standardize and deploy 450 desktops to the new Tunbridge Wells hospital in just four weeks," said Wyndham-Lewis.
 "This has played a major role in the successful transfer of Pembury Hospital IT resources."

 In addition, the project has set a precedent for the procedures which will be carried out during the upcoming transfer of IT resources from the Kent and Sussex Hospital.
 "Once the same imaging process is completed for PCs based at the Kent and Sussex Hospital, we will be able to fully integrate the IT resources from both former hospitals at the new hospital site," said Wyndham-Lewis.

 The implementation of ZENworks Configuration Management will also enable the Trust to meet the IT requirements of clinicians at the new hospital.
 "We hope that clinicians will be particularly pleased with new clinical application terminals, which will accelerate log-in processes, freeing up more time to devote to patients," said Wyndham-Lewis.
-"What's more, ZENworks Configuration Management allows us to be very responsive to staff requests for the deployment of new applications, minimising delays which might adversely affect patient care and the business of the Trust."
+"What's more, ZENworks Configuration Management allows us to be very responsive to staff requests for the deployment of new applications, minimizing delays which might adversely affect patient care and the business of the Trust."